soham180722/NodeJs/README.md

 -------------------------------------------------
 -Contact Page: Feedback mails are recieved and sent.
 -------------------------------------------------
--Commenta can be added to each BLOG post which can be later view by every registered and non-registered user.
+-Comments can be added to each BLOG post which can be later view by every registered and non-registered user.
+Only a registered users can add comment to any post.
+A registered users can edit his/her own comment.
 -------------------------------------------------
 All Inputs taken from Users are validated